Crispy Parmesan Crusted Potatoes

 Did you check out my last recipe?
 Farro and Spinach Salad with Dried Fruit and Nuts.
 It’s a yummy, easy, and colourful salad that’s full of flavour and perfect to have as we transition into the springtime.

-Today’s dish is more of a recipe that’s great to have year-round: Easy Crispy Parmesan Baby Potatoes!
+Today’s dish is more of a recipe that’s great to have year-round: Easy Crispy Parmesan Crusted Potatoes!

 What’s in this recipe?